Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium: Conclusions

 \section{Conclusions}

-In summary, we have shown that the entangling configurations from our previous work can be utilized to achieve high-fidelity two-qubit gates, with the non-Clifford \sqiswap gate and the CZ gate as concrete examples.
+In summary, we have shown that the entangling configurations from our previous work~\cite{beysengulov2024} can be utilized to achieve high-fidelity two-qubit gates, with the non-Clifford \sqiswap gate and the CZ gate as concrete examples.
 We have also shown that a direct minimization of the ZZ-coupling due to Coulomb interaction improves the fidelity for the \sqiswap gate compared to optimization for opposite-sign anharmonicities.
 On the other hand, it reduces the speed of the CZ gate due to the dynamics among the higher excited states.
 The exact cause of the reduced speed remains to be determined.

-Our investigations of the stability of the gate fidelity reveal that even slight changes in ramp time can negatively impact gate fidelity.
+Our investigation of the stability of the gate fidelity reveals that even changes in ramp time smaller than a tenth of a nanosecond can negatively impact gate fidelity.
 For the \sqiswap gate, this impact can be reduced by minimizing the average energy difference between the first and second propagated eigenstates, $\ket{\Psi_1(t)}$ and $\ket{\Psi_2(t)}$, through the ramp-up stage of the gate.
 Hence, it is desirable to optimize the electrostatic double-well configurations such that these two states switch order between the idle and entangling stages of the gate.
 In the case of the CZ gate, we manage to achieve a stable gate performance with the \vzeta voltage function thanks to a strong suppression of swap-type interactions.

-The insights of this work suggest that electrons on helium are well-suited as a platform for the experimental realization of two-qubit gates driven by the Coulomb interaction.
+Although the scope of this study was limited to the motional states of the electrons, we emphasize the importance of our results also for electrons-on-helium qubits utilizing spin degrees of freedom.
+Given that current spin-state readout methods rely on spin-to-charge conversion techniques~\cite{schusterProposalManipulatingDetecting2010,zhangSpinorbitCouplingsDistant2012}, the thorough understanding of charge dynamics and electrostatic control presented here is essential not only for charge-based architectures but also as a foundation for spin-based approaches.

+The theoretical insights presented in this work are particularly timely given recent experimental milestones.
+Strong coupling between the motional states of a single electron on helium in a quantum dot and microwave photons in a cavity has recently been demonstrated experimentally~\cite{koolstra2025strong}.
+It has also been shown that such quantum dots can be reliably loaded with two electrons, making the study of two-electron dynamics experimentally accessible.
+We anticipate that these developments, guided by the methodology presented here to minimize gate errors in a closed system, will enable future efforts to effectively isolate control-induced effects from environmental noise.
+Achieving this isolation is a prerequisite for understanding and mitigating decoherence, which is the next crucial step towards the first experimental realization of high-fidelity two-qubit gates with electrons on helium.